Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

-\textbf{KITTI.} We evaluate on KITTI sequences 00, 02, 05, 06, and 08 following the split protocol in ERPoT~\cite{gao2025erpot}; the exact frame ranges for map construction and pose tracking are summarized in Table~\ref{tab:kitti_splits}.
+We evaluate on KITTI sequences 00, 02, 05, 06, and 08 following the split protocol in ERPoT~\cite{gao2025erpot}; the exact frame ranges for map construction and pose tracking are summarized in Table~\ref{tab:kitti_splits}.
 Table~\ref{tab:kitti_results} highlights the compactness advantage of structural priors: even after voxel filtering, point-cloud priors typically require tens to hundreds of MB, whereas polygon-outline priors are sub-MB.
-Within the polygon setting, our priors are generated from the same outline source but without contour splitting, leading to consistently smaller maps across all evaluated sequences (about 10-13\% reduction) while avoiding additional offline processing.
-Despite using these more compact priors, our method remains competitive in accuracy.
+Within the polygon setting, our priors are generated from the same outline source but without contour splitting, leading to consistently smaller maps across all evaluated sequences (about 10--13\% reduction) while avoiding additional offline processing.
+Despite using these more compact priors, Graph-Loc remains competitive in accuracy.
 Compared with all methods, we achieve lower ATE on most tracking segments and obtain the best overall average across all evaluated splits, while keeping the map prior strictly smaller.
-Representative trajectories are shown in Figure~\ref{Fig_4}(a)-(e).
-Overall, the KITTI results indicate that reliable large-scale localization does not require contour splitting when association is solved globally.
+Representative trajectories are shown in Figure~\ref{Fig_4}(a)--(e).
+Overall, the KITTI results indicate that, in the evaluated compact-prior settings, reliable localization can be achieved without contour splitting when association is solved globally.